evanbechtol/catapult/README.md

 - The API returns the header `x-powered-by`.
 This header can be used to exploit your system by identifying CVE's (common vulnerabilities and exposures).
 - The API returns `access-control-allow-origin: *`.
 While this is fine for testing, this needs to be limited to specific, trusted sources in production.
 - The endpoint for "Create or Modify a Key-Value Pair" returns with status code `200` when ID and Key are provided, but no body.
 - The documentation also says that the success response status code should be 201, but it is actually 200.
-This needs to be corrected in either the API or the docs.
+This needs to be corrected.
+- It would be helpful for the "Create or Modify a Key-Value Pair" endpoint to return the updated dictionary with the key-value pairs. in either the API or the docs.
 In this case, better input validation could be used on the API endpoint to ensure that the request contains a valid JSON body to update the key with.
 This was also not mentioned in the API docs, so those should be updated as well.
 - Some tests depend on other operations to be performed prior to the test being run (ie. A dictionary must be created before it can be deleted).